-Biometric tests or screenings are tests in which physical measurements and biometric data are taken to assess the health of employees.
+Biometric tests or screenings are tests in which physical measurements and biometric data are taken to assess employees' health.
 They are short, convenient, and can be conducted in offices and work-sites.
 They allow employers to set a standard of reference for employee health status and assess changes over time.

 Usually, nurses or health care professionals conduct biometric health screenings.
 The screening measures data such as height, weight, blood pressure, blood glucose, blood cholesterol, etc.

-Also, employees are required to fast prior to the test as blood samples are taken intravenously.
+Also, employees are required to fast before the test as blood samples are taken intravenously.
 Before the blood samples are taken, employees are given questionnaires.
-They are required to fill them up with relevant information such as family history, behavior, medical conditions, etc.
+They must fill them up with relevant information such as family history, behavior, medical conditions, etc.

 Many biometric test providers include other methods to cut costs and effort.
-But, a good biometric test provider always includes blood draws.
+But, an excellent biometric test provider always has blood draws.
 Blood tests are the most reliable and consistent way to ascertain health problems.

-The screening results are sent to the employees personally and personal information is not shared without the consent of the person.
+The screening results are sent to the employees personally, and personal information is not shared without consent.

 One of the biggest problems for employers is the increasing rates of health care costs.
-The vast majority of health care costs are because of health conditions which could have been prevented if detected earlier.
-Thus, it is very important for employers to conduct health assessments to identify health risks and nip them at the bud.
+The vast majority of health care costs are because of health conditions that could have been prevented if detected earlier.
+Thus, employers need to conduct health assessments to identify health risks and nip them at the bud.

 According to a survey, 74 percent of US companies provide biometric tests as part of their workplace health and wellness programs.